Sawtaytoes/image-viewer/TASKS.md

 # Tasks

 ## Image Loader
-- Setup `img` DOM element after getting blob instead of passing around the blob.
 - Ensure 4-image pipeline is respected.
 - Create a single queue with states instead of multiple queues.
 - Load images from directory rather than `Image`.
 This will make it easier to queue up images independent of React components.
-- Loading an image and unmounting it calls `unloadImage`; although, the image is still loaded as a thumbnail.
-There's no way to claim an image.
-This is why it's important to separate filePaths from React components.
-- Progress bar displaying when viewing `ImageViewer` images.
-This happens because it defaults to `0` then loads the correct percentage from state.
-- Reset download percentage on abort.
-- Fix bug where `isVisible` set `true` for clicked image, but immediately set to `false` when intersectionObserver runs.

 ## Build
 - Create Docker container or use existing one to build.